MicrosoftDocs/memdocs/windows-365/nxt/setup.md

 - An available network.
 - A work or school account.
+- A Windows 365 Cloud PC.

 ## First time set up

 Complete the following steps to set up your new device:

-1. Connect a monitor, USB mouse, and keyboard to the device.
+1. Connect a monitor, USB mouse (recommended), and keyboard to the device.
 2. Connect the power adaptor to the power port and then into a power outlet.
 3. Power on the device.
 4. On the **Let's connect you to a network** page, select a network > **Next**.